What is the difference between Viewmodel and FOV?

 - Click the Subscribe button

-- Launch CSGO
+- Launch CS GO

 - Go to Play and launch the custom map

-This will let you see other generators on the Steam Workshop but keep in mind maps for other types of generators such as Sensitivity and Crosshair will come up in the options.
+Keep in mind maps for other types of generators such as Sensitivity and Crosshair will come up in the options.
 You will most likely find that crashz’ is the first option as it is also regarded as the best for Viewmodel Generator Maps.

 How to change your Viewmodel via CFG Files

-So making an Autoexec is the best way to ensure the changes you want are permanent so there’s no need to keep tweaking the game.
 An Autoexec is a personal config file created by the user which is put into the game files so it’s automatically loaded as the game launches.
 The file can also be loaded onto a USB or emailed to yourself so it can be used on a different PC, LAN or to make a backup.
 This ensures your settings will not get lost and you’ll always have them.
 Making a backup is always advised!

 Viewmodel Commands Explained